 What is an Air Waybill (AWB)?

-What is included in an air waybill document?
+What information is included in an Air Waybill document?

-Shipment Value: Documentation regarding the total estimated value of the shipment must be provided for U.S. Customs and Border Protection to see.
+Shipment Value: Documentation regarding the total estimated value of the shipment must be provided to U.S. Customs and Border Protection.

 Description of Items Being Shipped: The shipper must indicate the number of shipping units, the weight, and dimensions of the freight, along with information on materials used in the freight and its packaging.

 Special Instructions: In this field, the shipper provides caring and handling instructions.